CHAPTER 17.36: RESIDENTIAL PLANNED UNIT DEVELOPMENT

 17.36.020 DESIGNATED.

-The intent of the planned unit development is to provide a flexible, alternative procedure to encourage imaginative and innovative design for the unified development of tracts of land and the creation of a more desirable environment than would be possible through strict application of MSB titles 16 and 17.
+The intent of the planned unit development is to provide a flexible, alternative procedure to encourage imaginative and innovative design for the unified development of tracts of land and the creation of a more desirable environment than would be possible through strict application of this title and MSB Title 43.
 It is further intended that this be accomplished within guidelines set forth in elements of the land use plan, the transportation plan and, goals and policies for development of the Matanuska-Susitna Borough as these may be officially adopted and from time to time supplemented or amended.

 (Ord.
 86-7, § 2, 1986: Ord.
 83-81, § 2 (part), 1983)